ketola/nversary/README.md

 ### AWS Account
 An AWS Account is required.
 If you don't have one, create it at https://aws.amazon.com/

-### Flowdock flow and api token
-nversary posts messages to Flowdock chat flows.
-Use an existing flow or create a new flow.
-For testing it's recommended that you create a new flow:
+### Slack
-- Go to https://www.flowdock.com/app/create-flow to create a new flow
+- Go to https://api.slack.com/apps and click Create New App, give your app a name and attach it to a workspace

-To post to the flow from a different account, a specialized (bot) account is needed:
-- In Flowdock main view, from your name (in top left corner), Choose Account
+- In Basic Configuration, from Add features and functionality, choose 'Incoming Webhooks' and turn the feature on from the switch
-- Select the Organization where you will be posting messages
+- Click 'Add new Webhook to Workspace' and choose the channel you will be posting to
-- Select Users and click "Add specialized user"
-- Give a user name for the account and set the email address where you will confirm the account.
-- Check your email and set a password for the account
-- Login and grab the "API Token" (top left corner, username -> Account -> API Tokens -> Personal API Token)
+- Copy the webhook url for later use

 ### Serverless framework
 nversary uses serverless framework to deploy nversary